Trade Show Vendor Application & Contract

 10. Stallions will be permitted to leave the show grounds for breeding or collection.
 Please inform the barn manager of your in and out times.

-13. Participants are to have tradeshow booths set up and ready the night before the show opening unless prior approval is given by EXPO.
+13. Participants are to have tradeshow booths set up and ready the night before the show opening unless prior approval is given by the EXPO.

 14. All exhibits must remain intact until the close of the show.